Insular art

 A carpet page is a full-page design with no narrative scene and usually no readable text.
 Instead of telling a story, it prepares the reader to enter sacred writing.
 In the Lindisfarne Gospels, that preparation happens through pattern: the eye pauses, follows lines, returns to the center, and only then moves on.

-That is why this folio matters so much.
-If you want to understand early Insular art quickly, this is one of the best places to start.
-The page is rich, but its basic logic is still easy to grasp: a cross-centered layout, a strong frame, and a surface held together by repeated knotwork.
+This folio is one of the fastest ways to understand early Insular art because its logic stays readable under pressure: a cross-centered layout, a strong frame, and a surface held together by repeated knotwork.

 Where it comes from